Show Up to the Audition Like You Already Have the Part [3]

 Understand who your work is actually for.
 Most artists never answer this clearly.
 Not a demographic.
 The actual people, and what share of that audience you can realistically reach and convert.

 Use the direct-to-audience tools available now.
-Substack for writing, Bandcamp for music, self-distribution platforms for film, hosting platforms for podcasts, and the equivalent in your medium.
+Substack, blogs, or newsletters for writing, Bandcamp for music, self-distribution platforms for film, hosting platforms for podcasts, and the equivalent in your medium.
 Learn what they can and cannot do for your specific work.

 Build a team for the gaps you cannot close.
 Know exactly what those gaps are before you look for someone to fill them.